You do not have to maintain a minimum balance in your Giving Account, but adequate funding is required to recommend and issue approved grants.

 The Fidelity Charitable Trustees have set a minimum grant amount of $50 to maintain cost-effectiveness and encourage charitable giving.

-A grant of $50 or more every two years is required to fulfill the minimum granting requirement.
+A grant every two years is required to fulfill the minimum granting requirement.
 If no grants are distributed from a Giving Account for one year, Fidelity Charitable will make every effort to contact the Account Holder to encourage grant recommendations from the Giving Account.

 After two years in which no grants are distributed from a Giving Account, Fidelity Charitable will grant 5% from the Giving Account balance to an IRS-qualified public charity approved by the Trustees of Fidelity Charitable.